Privacy & Visibility

 Private

-Private sessions and plans are only accessible to you.
+Private sessions, plans, and skills are only accessible to you.
 They don't appear on your profile, and anyone else visiting the URL sees a 404 — indistinguishable from non-existent content.

 rn session push --private